Unlocking Your Phone to Use in France

 Travelling to Other Parts of Europe?Your French SIM card will still work in most European countries, and you should be able to purchase credit with a partner provider to use on your French phone.

 How to Sign up for a Mobile Phone Plan in France

 If you are staying in France for three months or more, it's well worth considering signing up for a postpaid mobile phone plan.
 Over the long run, postpaid plans are cheaper and come with more generous data allowances.
 Many providers offer plans that are sans engagement, meaning that you can leave your plan at any time with relatively little hassle.

-Looking for a Mobile Phone Plan?Call our English-speaking customer service at 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm), or ask for a free callback to find a mobile phone plan that meets your needs.
+Looking for a Mobile Phone Plan?Call our English-speaking customer service at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm), or ask for a free callback to find a mobile phone plan that meets your needs.

 To sign up for a postpaid mobile phone plan, you will need to provide proof of identification, your full address, and banking information (RIB) Check our guide to mobile phone plans in France for a detailed explanation of how to get a phone plan in France.

 Is My French Mobile Phone Locked?